ydreiz/lesson-c-todo/README.md

 ## DESCRIPTION

-This is an educational project — a console TODO list written in C (C23), supporting basic task management operations: adding, toggling status, deleting, saving, and loading from a file.
+This is an educational project — a console TODO list written in C (C23), supporting basic todo management operations: adding, toggling status, deleting, saving, and loading from a file.

 **Why C?**
 - Minimal dependencies, maximum memory control.